". . . possesses an extremely handsome body

 The first prototype remains unaccounted for.
 Dario Ruffino remembers the first prototype being converted to production Italia specification at a later date but no car has surfaced with a chassis number earlier than that used on the Second Prototype.
 This photo appeared in the July 1959 issue of Esquire magazine which had a feature on Italian car design.
 Others of the car at the 1958 Turin Auto Show appeared in Automobile Year #6 and a German-language auto magazine.
 A few photos are available from the Revs Institute.

-Badging differs from the production cars but is similar, but not xactly the same, to that used on the show cars.
+Badging differs from the production cars but is similar, but not exactly the same, to that used on the show cars.
 The first prototype has the "by G. Michelotti" badge on the bonnet.
 The rare and unusual radically redesigned Triumph "Open Book" badge can be seen on the front just above the bumper (photo at left, click to see more about badges).
 In this instance and on the second prototype it is black on the left and red on the right, the colors being reversed in the lower half of the badge.
 The ne used on the show cars is much more rounded.
 "Triumph Italia" appears on the lower front wings near the "Vignale" badge.
 The rear wings sport only the "Vignale-Standard-Triumph" crossed flags.

 The Second Prototype at the 1959 Geneva Show.